remiwritescode/advent_of_code_24/day_7/NOTES.md

 11+6*16+20 = 292 (Valid)

 Okay, so, starting with all addition, then walking left and swapping to multiples, undoing them when it exceeds the value seems like it might be a possible solution?

+Well, it seems that passes the examples, but not everything else.

+I tried to contrive an example that I think could drive out the failure I seem to be having.
+I believe it's an occurrence where multiplying the end term does not cause the value to go over, but multiplying an earlier term does.
+Or in this instance, where a value to the right of a multiply must be added.

+How can I solve this?

+I had thought that reducing the right most multiple might be a soution if the value is over following a multiplication.
+This *also* works, but I suspect all the test cases with my old logic would effectively do the same thing.

+I wonder if I just need to go back to brute forcing.
+Can I write code to generate all permutations for a brute force approach instead?

+[]
+[[ADD], [MULTIPLY]]
+[[ADD, ADD], [ADD, MULTIPLY], [MULTIPLY, ADD], [MULTIPLY, MULTIPLY]]